This policy and its procedures applies to all pupils in the Infant and Junior School, including the EYFS.

 End of the Day

-The girls collect their coats and are taken, by their teacher, to the playground where they are collected by their parent.
-Any girl who remains uncollected will be taken by a member of staff to wait with the member of staff on duty at Tea-Time Club (TTC), and parents will be contacted.
-If the child is booked into either an afterschool club or TTC they will be collected by the leaders and escorted to the room/venue.
-At the end of club they will either be collected by parents from the Hall or playground, or if booked into TTC escorted to the room.
+The porch door is unbolted at 3.05pm to allow Infant School parents into the playground.
+At 3.15pm, Reception girls collect their coats from the cloakroom, return to their classroom and are dismissed from the door directly to their parent/carer waiting in the playground.
+Year 1 girls collect their coats from the cloakroom and are dismissed by their teachers from the cloakroom door directly to their parent/carer waiting in the playground.
+Year 2 teachers dismiss the children from the hall door directly to their parent/carer, waiting outside in the playground.
+Any girl who remains uncollected will be taken into the office to wait with the member of staff on duty or secretary, and parents will be contacted.
+If a child is booked into either an afterschool club or TTC they will be collected by the leaders and escorted to the room/venue.
+TTC children are transported with a member of staff to the TTC at the Junior School.
+At the end of club children are either collected by parents from the Hall door into the playground, or if booked into TTC escorted to the Junior School (by minibus) with a member of staff.
 They are then supervised there until collected.

-Junior girls leave the Junior School and wait in the area outside the Dining Hall until they are collected.
-Any girls who are not collected by 3.40 should be taken by the member of Staff on duty to join TTC.
+Junior girls leave the Junior School and wait either in the area outside the Dining Hall (Year 3 and Year 6) or at the front of the school (Year 4 and 5) until they are collected.
+Any girls who are not collected by 3.40pm are taken by the member of staff to join TTC.
 If the child is booked into either an afterschool club or TTC they will be collected by the leaders and escorted to the room/venue.
-At the end of club they will either be collected by parents from the Hall or playground, or if booked into TTC escorted to the room.
+At the end of club they will either be collected by parents from the front door of the school or playground, or if booked into TTC escorted to the room.
 They are then supervised there until collected.

 Girls who Travel on the School Buses